UN: World facing largest humanitarian crisis since 1945

 Story highlights

-- Kenya, Yemen, South Sudan and Somalia facing starvation, diseases
+- Yemen, South Sudan, Somalia and northeast Nigeria face starvation

 - "Without ... global efforts, people will simply starve to death," UN says

-Note: Correction: A previous version of this article incorrectly listed the four countries the UN says face a famine risk.
-The countries are Somalia, South Sudan, Yemen and Nigeria.